This article was last updated December, 2017.

 A full understanding and acceptance of the transient nature of reality will lead you to a deeper appreciation for everything.
 You can be in relationships, you can enjoy things and experiences, you can love and be loved - but, now you do it with the realization that nothing is permanent.

-As such, you cultivate a desire to be more present with the things that are meaningful to you.
+As such, you cultivate the ability to be more present with the things that are meaningful to you.

 There is a story from the book "Thoughts Without A Thinker" that illustrates this understanding: